mleiv/PhoneNumberFormatter/README.md

 ## More Things

-- There is an additional LocalizedPhone.isValid() function available to test if a complete phone number was entered (to call before submitting the form).
+- There is an additional phoneFormatter.isValid() function available to test if a complete phone number was entered (to call before submitting the form).
 - You can add new locales and formats easily with Regex.